styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - Unread message counts are displayed in badges on the VIP List menu item and minimized chats
 - Chat sidebar automatically repositions when window is resized
 - Conversation history persists and can be deleted via the delete button in chat panel header
-- All messages, usernames, and read status are encrypted end-to-end for privacy
+- **Private messages**, usernames, and read status are encrypted end-to-end for privacy
+- **All Chat messages** are plain text (not encrypted) since it's a public channel
 - Usernames are hashed in database paths for additional privacy protection
-- Separate encryption keys are used for messages, usernames, and read status
+- Separate encryption keys are used for private messages, usernames, and read status
+- Private conversations open as tabs in the All Chat panel for unified chat management